failmap/failmap/README.md

 ## Direnv / Virtualenv

 This project has [direnv](https://direnv.net/) configuration to automatically manage the Python virtual environment.
-Install direnv and run `direnv allow` to enable.
+Install direnv and run `direnv allow` to enable it initially.
+After this the environment will by automatically loaded/unloaded every time you enter/leave the project directory.

 Alternatively you can manually create a virtualenv using:

     virtualenv venv

-Be sure to active the environment before starting development every time:
+Be sure to active the environment before starting development every time and see `.envrc` for other settings that are normally enabled by direnv:

     . venv/bin/activate
     export DEBUG=1